morephire/morephire/README.md

 ### :technologist: About me:
 - 👋 Hi, I’m @morephire.
-Just a guy who likes to code and dreams to become Software Engineer, and maybe Pen Tester
+Just a guy who likes to code and dreams to become Software Engineer, and maybe Pen Tester.
 - 👀 I’m interested in Cyber Security and Coding!
-- 🌱 I’m currently learning a bit of everything
+- 🌱 I’m currently learning Python and strenghten my knowledge of C#.
 - 💞️ I’m looking to collaborate on a project.
-I want to gather some experience in collaborative projects.
+I want to gather some experience for a future carrer as developer.
 - 📫 You can reach me on LinkedIn!

 <div id="badges" align="center">